UCD-Physics/UCD_Physics_Labs_MKDocs/docs/information/stage_4.md

 ## Report-Writing Refresher Session

-Dr. Tom McCormack will conduct a report-writing refresher session on Wednesday 17 September at 4pm in room B106-BH (Beech Hill).
+Dr. Tom McCormack will conduct a report-writing refresher session on Tuesday 16 September at 3pm in room B106-BH (Beech Hill).

 - - -